 Dr. King was baptized at Ebenezer as a child and was ordained as a minister at the tender age of 19 after giving a trial sermon to the congregation.
 In 1960, Dr. Martin Luther King, Jr. became a co-pastor of Ebenezer with his father, Rev. Martin Luther King, Sr. His notoriety brought the church international prestige.
 Dr. King held this position until his assassination in 1968.
 As a final farewell, Dr. King's home going service was held at Ebenezer with as many as 100,000 mourners in attendance.
 Due to the Save America's Treasures Grant and the contributions of many individuals and corporations, the U.S. National Park Service restored the historic Ebenezer Baptist Church in 2001.

 Today, Ebenezer has a congregation of over 6,000 led by Rev. Raphael G. Warnock.
-According to the Ebenezer Baptist website, Rev. Warnock will stream his annual celebration service for Dr. King's Shabbat on January 14.
+According to the Ebenezer Baptist website, Rev. Warnock hosted his annual Shabbat worship service for Dr. King Friday (Jan.
+13).

 Edmund Pettus Bridge

 On March 7, 1965, a peaceful march for voting rights turned violent when law enforcement attacked six hundred marchers.
 Led by activists John Lewis and Hosea Williams, protestors began a 50-mile march to Montgomery, Alabama, from Brown Chapel AME Church.
 The Edmund Pettus Bridge, named after the Confederate general and grand dragon of the Alabama Ku Klux Klan, was the site for the ruthless Bloody Sunday, connecting Selma to Montgomery.
 The televised attack seen nationwide enticed public support for the voting rights campaign and the civil rights activists in Selma.